wuxb45/wormhole/README.md

 There are three sets of Wormhole API: `whsafe`, `wormhole`, and `whunsafe`.
 * `whsafe`: The *worry-free* thread-safe API.
 If you use Wormhole in a concurrent environment and want minimal complexity in your code, you should use `whsafe`.
 * `wormhole`: The standard thread-safe API.
 It offers better efficiency than `whsafe` but requires some extra effort for deadlock prevention.
 * `whunsafe`: the thread-unsafe API.
 It offers the best efficiency but does not perform internal concurrency control.
-External synchronization should be used in a concurrent environment.
+External synchronization should be employed when running whunsafe in a concurrent environment.

 The functions of each API can be found near the end of `wh.c` (search `kvmap_api_whsafe`, `kvmap_api_wormhole`, and `kvmap_api_whunsafe`).
 Note that each API contains a mix of `whsafe_*`, `wormhole_*`, and `whunsafe_*` functions.